vanyle/ASG/README.md

 - Write markdown
 - **Lua scripting** for templates
-- Use ready-made templates to customize your website
-- Extend existing templates or create your own
+- Use and extend existing templates or create your own
 - Support **latex**, **mermaid diagrams** and **code highlighting**
-- Convert Obsidian/Typora notes into a fancy static website
-- Generate home page and links
-- Generate short HTML with fast load times by building dependencies and only including them when necessary
+- Generate HTML with fast load times by building dependencies and only including them when necessary
 - **Standalone executable** (no dependencies)
-- View your website as you type and save with **live reloading**.
-- Incremental build support
+- **Live reloading**.
 - Reasonable (sub-second) build times, even when incremental builds are disabled

 ## What makes ASG different from other website generators?